 Older children ready for a more involved project can use an indelible black sharpie to outline an image on the top paper towel sheet.
 Since the sharpie outline will bleed through slightly to the under the sheet, the youngster can color in the outline with bright shades.
 When the folded towel is placed in the water, the colors underneath spread to the upper sheet, filling in the black outline with the reds and blues and oranges, and greens from underneath.

-At every age, kids will be surprised and delighted each time they see the colors emerge.
+As the kids see the colors emerge they will become surprised and delighted no matter what age.
 Adults, too.
 It really does look like magic.

 Combining Art with Learning

 The endless possibilities of paper towel art make it a rich teaching resource.
 For example, you can talk about colors, the rainbow, why colors matter, and how different colors can make us feel a certain way.

 Or describe the trees, birds, and flowers in your area, go out for a walk, and have the kids create an image of what they saw.